moraes7/YouTube-Clone/README.md

-# YouTube-Clone
+# YouTube Clone
- A YouTube page developed with HTML and CSS
+A clone of a YouTube page developed with HTML and CSS with some of my favorite music videos.